People Incorporated: 2020s

 In January 2020, IAC withdrew its financial backing for CollegeHumor and its sister websites and sold the websites to Chief Creative Officer Sam Reich; IAC remains a minority owner of Reich's rebranded company Dropout.
 As a result of the restructuring, more than 100 employees of CollegeHumor were laid off.
-In February, IAC completed its $500 million acquisition of Care.com.

-In July 2020, IAC and Match Group announced the successful completion of the separation of Match Group from the remaining businesses of IAC.
-As a result of the separation, Match Group's dual class voting structure was eliminated and the interest in Match Group formerly held by IAC is now held directly by IAC's shareholders.
-As of the separation, "new" IAC trades under the symbol "IAC" and "new" Match Group under the symbol "MTCH", both on Nasdaq.
+In February 2020, IAC acquired Care.com for an enterprise value of $500 million.

+In July 2020, Match Group was separated from the remaining businesses of IAC, including the corporate spin-off of the company.

-In August 2020, IAC announced it had invested a 12% stake in MGM Resorts International.
+In August 2020, IAC acquired a 12% stake in MGM Resorts International for approximately $1 billion.
+In February 2022, it paid $202.5 million to increase its share to 14.4%.
+It increased the stake to 16.5% in August 2022.

 In May 2021, IAC completed the spin-off of Vimeo, the 11th company to be spun-off from IAC.
-Vimeo trades on Nasdaq under the symbol "VMEO".

-In October 2021, IAC announced the acquisition of Meredith Corporation's National Media Group for $2.7 billion.
-The deal closed December 1, 2021, and the acquired Meredith (and the former Time Inc.) assets merged with IAC subsidiary Dotdash, forming a new entity called Dotdash Meredith.
+In December 2021, IAC acquired Meredith Corporation's National Media Group for $2.7 billion.
+Meredith (and the former Time Inc.) was merged with IAC subsidiary Dotdash, forming a new entity called Dotdash Meredith.

-In August 2022, IAC officially changed its legal entity (IAC/InterActiveCorp) to reflect what it is actually called: IAC Inc. In October, IAC agreed to sell its workforce-as-a-service platform Bluecrew to EmployBridge with IAC remaining a minority shareholder in Bluecrew's business.
+In August 2022, IAC changed its legal entity (IAC/InterActiveCorp) to IAC Inc. In October, IAC agreed to sell its workforce-as-a-service platform Bluecrew to EmployBridge with IAC remaining a minority shareholder in Bluecrew's business.

+In March 2026, IAC sold Care.com to an affiliate of Pacific Avenue Capital Partners for $320 million.

+In June 2026, IAC was renamed People Incorporated.
+Neil Vogel, who has been CEO of the People business segment, became CEO of the entire company.

+Also in June 2026, the company offered to acquire the remaining shares of MGM Resorts International that it did not already own.